Amelia B. Coppuck Welby: Style and themes

-Though she appeared happy with her life in Kentucky, her poetic mood was chiefly that of reminiscence.
-She began writing poetry at the age of 18, but not of the passionate present or the golden future but rather that of a regretted past.
-Half of her poems were in this vein.
-Many times, contrary to the spirit of her theme, she yielded to melancholy.
+She began writing poetry at the age of 18, with the theme of a regretted past featuring prominently in her work.
 Though "Summer Birds" furnishes matter for the morning or noontide, after a few cheery verses, she introduces "beneath the moon's pale ray" and "among the tombs".
 Here, as in so many of her poems, sea, sky, and loved ones come out of the past.
 Mnemosyne, the goddess of memory, was her favorite muse.

 Her prevailing mood being reminiscent, it was attended by sadness and melancholy.
-She loved the twilight and moonlight, and often spoke of death.
-Many of her brightest effusions ended with a sigh; and with all this, very consistently, there was a mingling of religious hope and faith.
-Her poetry lacking wit or humor, it would, at most, find sentiment or fancies uttered in melodious rhythm.
+She frequently focused on twilight and moonlight, and themes of death, religious hope, and faith.

 Light, varied fancy, tender sentiment, a persistent note of pathos, a prompt and facile rhythm -— these were the qualities that won for Welby at the beginning a generous welcome.
 From the 74 pieces included in the fullest edition of her poetry, a varied selection was made, and her ability was evident.
 A tone of quiet personal confidence, revealed the melancholy that mused upon a happy past.
 The critics acknowledged her gift, and discerned signs of promise.

 Had that promise been fulfilled, her songs would have kept much of the popularity they first won.
 Instead, monotony and dullness took the place of memories and fancies.
 Her theme, but not her energy, became exhausted, and, conscious of this state, she became sad at heart.
-Her narrow range of experience with the tendency to self-repetition, the lack of literary discipline with the tendency to diffuseness, these made against her fame in the long run.
+Her narrow range of experience with the tendency to self-repetition, the lack of literary discipline with the tendency to diffuseness, went against her fame in the long run.

 Welby might have attained high rank among the lyric poets if her skills from the first had been steadily disciplined.
 But she was unschooled and unguided, as she herself confessed: "'Tis with an untaught hand I sweep the chords."
 Left, therefore, to her own accord, she repeated herself not only from one poem to another, but not infrequently from stanza to stanza.
 She lacked skill with condensation, and nearly all her pieces showed twice too many words.
 The early critics warned her against repetition and diffuseness, but she chose not to take heed.
 The last four years of her life were lived in silence.